pthomain/dejavu/README.md

 Version 2.0 is a major departure from the original implementation and is using annotations to provide the call cache directives.
 It also contains more cache operations and controls.
 New documentation covering the new features will be available once the library is out of beta.
-The library was renamed DéjàVu to avoid confusion with pre-existing similar libraries named RxCache.
+The library was renamed DejaVu to avoid confusion with pre-existing similar libraries named RxCache.

 Retrofit support
 ----------------